Maxbrand/blog/content/post/Lighting breakdown Vow of Seth.md

 to get some variation in the shots.

 ## The Gear
-As we had a low budget I and great gaffer [Kamil Janowski](http://www.kjanowski.com/) figured using Tungsten as the main lighting would be a good idea.
+As we had a low budget I and great gaffer [_Kamil Janowski_](http://www.kjanowski.com/) figured using Tungsten as the main lighting would be a good idea.
 We planned to use the hard light from par cans to be our main source and to haze up the rooms for added atmosphere and depth.
 Unfortunately we were forbidden by the landlord from any hazing at all.
-We instead opted for Tiffen Smoque, a filter that is supposed to mimic the effect of haze without actually using any.
+We instead opted for [Tiffen Smoque 2](https://tiffen.com/diffusion/), a filter that is supposed to mimic the effect of haze without actually using any.

 {{< figure src="/img/vos/Smoque.jpg" title="Smoque-filter in action" >}}